 An overhead photo of braised leeks garnished with dill, crumbled feta and lemon slices on a blue serving platter.

-This easy recipe lets leeks be the star of the show!
-The sweet and savory onion-like vegetable is first seared to concentrate the flavor, then braised in an aromatic wine sauce until tender and delicious.
-And while this makes for an excellent side to fish or meat, you can also serve as a vegetarian main for 2-4 with a protein-packed bean salad, rice, or flatbread.
+In this show-stopping side, the leeks are seared to concentrate the flavor, then braised in an aromatic wine sauce until tender and delicious.
+Perfect alongside fish or meat, or as a vegetarian main for 2-4 with a hearty bean salad, rice, or flatbread.

 Prep – 10 minutes